ibm-cloud-docs/logs-router/route-manage.md

 ## About routes
 {: #route-manage-about}

-You can configure {{site.data.keyword.logs_routing_full_notm}} to route platform metrics that are generated in different regions where the service is supported to a target destination.
+You can configure {{site.data.keyword.logs_routing_full_notm}} to route platform logs that are generated in different regions where the service is supported to a target destination.

--  You can only route platform metrics that are generated in regions where {{site.data.keyword.logs_routing_full_notm}} is available.
+-  You can only route platform logs that are generated in regions where {{site.data.keyword.logs_routing_full_notm}} is available.
 For more information, see [Regions](/docs/logs-router?topic=logs-router-regions).

 - If you have regulatory and compliance requirements, check the route rules comply with them.